Security-Onion-Solutions/securityonion-docs/sigma.rst

 You can configure Security Onion to pull Sigma rules from custom git repos via elastalertengine --> rulesRepos --> default.

-Repos can be accessed via https or from the local filesystem.
+Repos can be accessed via https or from the local filesystem (it must be a git repo).
 For example:

 ::

-        file:///nsm/rules/detect-sigma/repos/my-custom-rep
+        file:///nsm/rules/detect-sigma/repos/my-custom-repo